-The Corporation employed 1912 employees as at December 31, 2020.
+The Corporation employed 1999 employees as at December 31, 2021.
 The organized employees of FEI are represented by the IBEW and MoveUp unions.

-IBEW represents employees in specified occupations in the areas of transmission and distribution.
-The IBEW collective agreement expired on March 31, 2019 and is currently under negotiation.
+The collective agreement between the Corporation and Local 213 of the IBEW was ratified in June 2021 and expires on March 31, 2024.
+The IBEW represents employees in specified occupations in the areas of transmission and distribution.

 There are two collective agreements between the Corporation and MoveUP.
-The term of the first collective agreement with MoveUP, representing employees in specified occupations in the areas of administration and operations support, is April 1, 2018 to June 30, 2023.
-The term of the second collective agreement with MoveUP, representing customer service employees, is April 1, 2017 to March 31, 2022.
+The first collective agreement, representing employees in specified occupations in the areas of administration and operations support expires on June 30, 2023.
+The second collective agreement, representing customer service employees, expires on March 31, 2022.